 Can You Can Green Beans without a Pressure Canner?

 No, you cannot can green beans without a pressure canner.
-Green beans are a vegetable, and a low-acid food, so they must be canned in a pressure canner.
+Green beans are a vegetable and one of the low-acid foods commonly canned, so they must be canned in a pressure canner.
 It’s the only way to ensure your beans are safe from botulism.

 The only way you could safely trying canning green beans in a water bath canner is to pickle them.
 I tried that this year and created dilly beans.
 They’re quite yummy for snacks or antipasto trays, but they won’t replace your traditional canned green beans for side dishes or casseroles.

 Do You Have to Blanch Green Beans Before Canning?

 If you use the raw pack canning method – which is my favorite way of canning green beans – blanching the beans is an unnecessary step.
 That’s why I prefer this method – it cuts down on steps and makes the process easier.